 - Better sales management by POS agent by monitoring sales history, hold sales, offline sales from the POS panel.

-- POS agent can sell a new product which is not available on the website.
+- POS agent can sell a new product that is not available on the website.

-Note: The POS system will work with devices having 1280 screen resolution or above.
-Currently, we are working on to make the POS work with up to 768 screen resolution and above.
+- The POS system will work with devices having a 1280 screen resolution or above.
+Currently, we are working on making the POS work with up to 768 screen resolution and above.

-For mobile devices – the user needs to develop the POS application for mobiles accordingly.
-For mobile application development, you can contact our mobile development team at [email protected]
+- For mobile application development, you can contact our mobile development team at [email protected]

 The user will get a zip file which he has to upload in the “Add New” menu option in the WordPress admin panel.

-For this login to WordPress Admin Panel and Under the Dashboard hover your mouse over the “Plugins” menu option which brings out a Sub-Menu and then select the “Add New” option.
+For this login to WordPress Admin Panel and Under the Dashboard hover your mouse over the “Plugins” menu option.
+This brings out a Sub-Menu and then selects the “Add New” option.

 After this, you will see an option on the top of your page that is “Upload Plugin”, click the option to upload the zip file.